sleeve/fredmeyer-app-icon/README.md

 ![kroger_icon](https://github.com/sleeve/fredmeyer-app-icon/blob/master/screenshots/kroger_icon.png)

 I was a little surprised to see some branding experts [mostly-negative opinions](https://www.underconsideration.com/brandnew/archives/new_logo_and_identity_for_kroger_by_ddb.php) on the brand refresh but I think the implementation into the icon is perfect.
 The other 15 or so banner stores (Fred Meyer, Ralphs, Fry's, etc.) didn't quite get the same amount of love and attention for the refresh.
 None of the banner store logos were updated but they still decided to bring over the app icon refresh for all their various apps.
 I don't quite agree with this choice but I can understand the idea behind it.
 A lot of the other logos use very odd outdated wordmarks so just showing giant slightly-clipped versions of the first character for all those apps feels very lazy.
-My sympathies to the designers though, I can totally imagine the time pressure they must have been under to crank out 15+ new perfect bold app icons at once.
+My sympathies to the designers though, I can imagine the time pressure they must have been under to crank out 15+ new perfect bold app icons at once.
 Not easy an easy job.

 ![banner_icons](https://github.com/sleeve/fredmeyer-app-icon/blob/master/screenshots/banner_icons.png)